 Now, many women have this concern or complaint about their guys and the fact that they “don’t listen.”

-And they often want me as relationship coach to fix that.
+And they often want me as a relationship coach to fix that.

-The problem with that is that guys tend to struggle to listen to understand what a woman is feeling for two reasons:
+The problem with that is that guys tend to struggle to understand what a woman is feeling for two reasons:

 - he listens to understand enough in order to fix the problem – while missing the fact that “listening” IS the fix or solution to the problem, and

 - listening to a woman opening up about her feelings, elicits an unconscious reaction (raised cortisol) as a result of a primal fear that HE is somehow responsible for those feelings, or worse, he has failed her in some way.